Judy Blume: Career

 After publishing novels for young children and teens, Blume tackled another genre—adult reality and death.
 Her novels Wifey (1978) and Smart Women (1983) reached the top of The New York Times Best Seller list.
 Wifey became a bestseller with over 4 million copies sold.
 Blume's third adult novel, Summer Sisters (1998), was widely praised and sold more than three million copies.
 Despite its popularity, Summer Sisters (1998) faced a lot of criticism for its sexual content and inclusion of homosexual themes.
 Several of Blume's books appear on the list of top all-time bestselling children's books.
 As of 2020, her books have sold over 82 million copies and they have been translated into 32 languages.
 Although Blume has not published a novel since 2015 (In the Unlikely Event), she continues to write.
 In October 2017, Yale University acquired Blume's archive, which included some unpublished early work.

-In addition to writing books, Blume has been an activist against banned books in America.
+As well as writing, Blume has been an activist against the banning of books in the United States.
 In the 1980s, when her books started facing censorship and controversy, she began reaching out to other writers, as well as teachers and librarians, to join the fight against censorship.
 This led Blume to join the National Coalition Against Censorship which aims to protect the freedom to read.
 As of 2020, Blume is still a board member for the National Coalition Against Censorship.
-She is also the founder and trustee of a charitable and education foundation, called The Kids Fund.
+She is also the founder and trustee of The Kids Fund, a charitable and educational foundation.
 Blume serves on the board for other organizations such as, the Authors Guild; the Society of Children's Book Writers and Illustrators; the Key West Literary Seminar; and the National Coalition Against Censorship."
 In 2018, Blume and her husband opened a non-profit book store called Books & Books located in Key West.

+Blume calls herself a "liberal Democrat."